Jetison333/rotg/rulings.md

     - persist across rounds
     - editable through submissions
   - the most recent player list is cycled in order without a schedule
-  - a "word" is a string of characters found in at least one dictionary that doesn't include any whitespace

 ## appendicks
   - appendicks persists across rounds (even though it's not specified)